rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 - [Power seeking/instrumental convergence][powerseek]
 - The current lack of understanding around deep learning generalization and transparency
-- The idea of goal directed behavior and some of the surrounding discussion in the goals vs utility section of the [value learning sequence][valuelearning].[^rohinshawtoogod]
+- The idea of goal-directed behavior and some of the surrounding discussion in the goals vs utility section of the [value learning sequence][valuelearning] and the [deconfusing goal-directedness sequence][deconfusegoals].
+  I'd tentatively recommend reading this post first before reading those sequences as we'll go through the background and (hopefully) motivate these concepts in a reasonably concise way.[^failedlitreview] _(TODO: should I require parts of this as prereq to skip background?
+Have a background section, but make it more skippable?
+I've already written the background due to my ineptitude...)_

 Really, nothing else?